 Professor Helen M Hanson (she/her/hers)

-Associate Professor
+Professor

 Film

-@helenexeter.bsky.social
+Bluesky: @helenexeter.bsky.social

 She is the author of Hollywood Soundscapes: Film Sound Style, Craft and Production in the Classical Era (2017), Hollywood Heroines: Women in Film Noir and the Female Gothic Film (2007) and co-editor (with Catherine O’Rawe) of The Femme Fatale: Images, Histories, Contexts (2010) and (with Andrew Spicer) of A Companion to Film Noir (2013).

-Her current project, funded by the British Academy, traces women's work in film sound in American cinema, from the 1940s to the present.
-Drawing on archival research and oral histories, Professor Hanson traces an invisible but important tradition in women's creative work for the screen, and aims to spotlight the contribution of women sound and music editors to some of Hollywood's best known films.
+Her recent research projects and publications have focused on women's work in filmmaking, particularly work behind the scenes in film history.
+She is interested in exploring how women's expertise intersect with the production cultures and contexts of major film industries, and how gender has shaped women's creative careers and, consequently, how that creativity is frequently absent or untold in existing film histories.
+This is illustrated in research funded by the British Academy, in which Hanson traces an 'invisible tradition' in women's work in film sound in American cinema, and aims to spotlight the contribution of women sound and music editors to some of Hollywood's best known films.
 Her approach to this research is showcased in her article 'Looking for Lela Simone', which traces the work of music co-ordinator Lela Simone, who worked on Singin' in the Rain.
 This work won 'Best Journal Article' in the British Association of Film, Television and Screen Studies publication awards, 2022.

 She is an experienced PhD supervisor and examiner.
-She has supervised PhDs to successful completion in film sound design, female film culture in British silent cinema, male characterisation in Brönte adaptations, sonic immersion in sound art and new media, and girlhood in the contemporary fairytale film cycle.
+She has supervised PhDs to successful completion in film sound design, female film culture in British silent cinema, male characterisation in Brönte adaptations, sonic immersion in sound art and new media, widescreen innovations in the 1950s, mid-life female stars in contemporary cinema, filmmaker Bill Douglas, and girlhood in the contemporary fairytale film cycle.
 All of her former supervisees now either have academic posts, or are working in creative industries.

 Helen has discussed her research on BBC Radio 4’s Woman’s Hour, and her public appearances include talks given at the BFI’s Gothic season, and on adaptation at the Page to Screen Festival, Bridport.
 She has collaborated and innovatated on a number of public engagement initiatives, she set up ‘Screen Talks’, a partnership between the University and Exeter Picturehouse in which academics present films for public discussion.
 And recently she worked on the Object Stories Project, a collaboration with Dr Lisa Stead , Dr Joe Kember and the Bill Douglas Cinema Museum to make short research films.